-In line with our mission and expectations for behavior, inclusion, and respect, Camp Kita does not permit the following:
+In line with our mission and expectations for behavior, inclusion, and respect, Camp Kita does not permit the following from campers, staff, or family members:

-- Angry or vulgar language including swearing, name calling, shouting, bullying (including cyber-bullying) - Aggressive profanity, disrespect, bigotry, homophobic or transphobic comments, gestures, or actions - Intentional exclusion of another camper or campers - Unwelcome physical contact or physical contact with another person in an angry or threatening way - Any demonstration of sexual activity or sexual contact with another person - Harassment or intimidation with words, gestures, body language, or other menacing behavior
+Angry or vulgar language including swearing, name calling, shouting, bullying (see appendix for more information on bullying)

-- Behavior which intends to or results in the theft or destruction of property - Infringement on personal space and privacy needs for each camper, including borrowing items from others without permission - Carrying or concealing any weapons or devices that may be used as weapons including but not limited to scissors, lighters, and Swiss Army knives - Leaving the boundaries of camp without adult supervision, or unauthorized absence from cabin or activity. - Destruction, vandalism (including graffiti), or theft of any property belonging to camp or another community member. - Use of vehicles
+- Aggressive profanity, disrespect, bigotry, discrimination, homophobic or transphobic comments, gestures, or actions - Speaking in an accent that is not their own. - Intentional exclusion of another person - Unwelcome physical contact or physical contact with another person in an angry or threatening way - Any demonstration of sexual harassment, activity or sexual contact with another person, or sexual gestures - Harassment or intimidation with words, gestures, body language, or other menacing behavior - Behavior which intends to or results in the theft or destruction of property - Infringement on personal space and privacy needs for each camper, including borrowing items from others without permission. - Carrying, possessing, or concealing any weapons or devices that may be used as weapons including but not limited to scissors, lighters, and Swiss Army knives. - Drug, weapon, or hateful paraphernalia. - Leaving the boundaries of camp without adult supervision, or unauthorized absence from cabin or an activity. - Disrespectful community living (such as leaving meals without taking their plates to be washed, littering, leaving their cabin spaces messy, or refusing to pitch in when asked to pick up) - Destruction, vandalism, or theft of any property, including personal property of others - Use of vehicles

-Please also note that Camp Kita strictly prohibits the possession or use of alcohol or illegal drugs.
-Campers involved in any incidents will be removed from camp immediately at the camp's sole discretion.
-While a fully therapeutic environment is our mission, we do not have the appropriate staff or resources to manage drug or alcohol use or addictions.
+Please also note that Camp Kita strictly prohibits the possession or use of alcohol or recreational drugs or prescription or over the counter medication that was not turned into the nurse.
+Campers involved in any such incidents will be removed from camp immediately at the camp's sole discretion.
+While a fully therapeutic environment is our mission, we do not have the appropriate staff or resources to manage circumstances or addictions involving alcohol or drugs.